 - Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) and Vizient leadership teams.

-- Involvement in teaching and precepting students through teaching assistant roles, lecturing and student project coordination opportunities in Pharm.D. curriculum.
+- Involvement in teaching and precepting students.
+Residents participate as teaching assistants in the School of Pharmacy, providing lectures and student coordination opportunities in Pharm.D. curriculum.